LabKey/labkey-ui-components/packages/querygrid/README.md

 ### version ???
 *Released*: ???
 * Port QueryFormInputs and the various input fields from Biologics
+* Port QuerySelect, SelectInput and related actions/models from Biologics

 ### version 0.2.0
 *Released*: 29 April 2019